Vaiyu-Solutions/website/src/content/announcements/202607XX-ai-why-when-how.md

 ## THE SHORT VERSION

 - Why: the gains are real and properly measured.
 In controlled trials, people using AI worked about 25% faster and produced work rated 40% better, with the biggest improvement going to the weakest performers.
 It raises the floor of a whole team at once, and it reads the parts of your operation nobody has time to read.
-- When: when you can name a recurring decision that currently gets made late or on partial information, when the systems holding that information agree on the basics (what a site, a job, a customer is), and when you can live with payback measured in years rather than months.
+- When: when you can name a recurring decision that continuously gets made late or on partial information, and when the systems holding that information agree on the basics (what a site, a job, a customer is).
 Readiness is organizational, not technical.
 - How: plumbing before models.
-Join the data, do the arithmetic, and let a model earn its place only on the calls arithmetic cannot reach.
+Join the data, do the arithmetic, and let a model **earn** its place only on the calls arithmetic cannot reach.
 Keep a named person on every decision, agree what "working" means before anything is built, and give the project exits so it can stop early and cheaply.
 - The honest bit: sometimes the answer is "not yet".
 That advice is free, and it beats a project that quietly dies in month nine.